eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 routecheck.py <net> <vehicletypes+routes>
 ```

-If a route is broken (a diconnected), the tool writes something like the
+If a route is broken (or disconnected), the tool writes something like the
 following to cout:

 If **--fix** (**-f**) is given, routes are tried to be repaired